dronekit/dronekit-la/docs/reference/analyzers.rst

 Compass Offsets
 ===============

-Compass calibration process produces a set of parameters that specify expected compass discrepancies.
+Compass calibration produces a set of parameters that specify expected compass discrepancies.
 This test will WARN or FAIL depending on the degree that these compass offset parameters exceed specified thresholds.

 * Fail: Compass offsets in parameters are out of bounds